 3. Sleep apnea

-5. Certain medications (e.g. NSAIDs, steroids, throat lozenges, and peptic ulcer medicines)
+5. Certain medication (e.g. NSAIDs, steroids, throat lozenges, and peptic ulcer medicines)

-6. Excess intake of oily foods, junk foods, and pickles.
+6. Excess intake of oily foods, junk foods, pickles.

 Risk factors